Stomach pain after vomiting often results from irritation and can be eased with hydration, rest, and gentle remedies.

 - Easier digestion: Eat smaller meals more frequently rather than large heavy meals.

-- Adequate hydration: Drinking enough fluids throughout the day keeps muscle cramps at bay.
+- Adequate hydration: Drinking enough fluids throughout the day helps reduce the impact of fluid loss if vomiting occurs.

 Developing these habits supports gut health and reduces chances of painful episodes following vomiting.